Convergence of fractional Fourier series on the torus and applications

 where $f\in L^1(\mathbf{T}^n)$, $m\in \mathbf{Z}^n$.
 The Fourier series of $f$ is the series

-Kolmogorov \cite{Kolmogorov1, Kolmogorov2} showed that there exists $f\in L^1(\mathbf{T}^1)$ whose Fourier series diverges almost everywhere.
-For $1<p<\infty$, Carleson and Hunt observed that the Fourier series of an $L^p(\mathbf{T}^1)$ function is almost everywhere convergent, see \cite{Carleson,Hunt}.
-Fefferman \cite{Fefferman} presented an alternative proof for the above result.
-Lacey and Thiele \cite{LT}, combining ideas from \cite{Carleson} and \cite{Fefferman}, gave the third approach to Carleson's theorem on the pointwise convergence of the Fourier series.
-For other essential properties and applications of the Fourier series on the torus, one can refer to \cite{G, Gat, Lie1, Lie2, MZ, TOSW} and the references therein.
+Kolmogorov \cite{Kolmogorov1, Kolmogorov2} demonstrated the existence of a function $f\in L^1(\mathbf{T}^1)$ whose Fourier series diverges almost everywhere.
+For $1<p<\infty$, Carleson and Hunt \cite{Carleson, Hunt} observed that the Fourier series of an $L^p(\mathbf{T}^1)$ function converges almost everywhere.
+Fefferman \cite{Fefferman} presented an alternative proof for this result.
+Lacey and Thiele \cite{LT}, by combining ideas from \cite{Carleson} and \cite{Fefferman}, introduced a third approach to Carleson's theorem on the pointwise convergence of the Fourier series, providing valuable insights into the subject.
+For a comprehensive understanding of the essential properties and applications of the Fourier series on the torus, one can refer to \cite{Victor, G, HL, MZ} and the references therein.

-With the development of signal processing, the Fourier transform has gradually exposed its limitations in processing non-stationary signals.
-In this situation, the fractional Fourier transform (FRFT for short) was proposed to overcome this problem.
-On the other hand, if signal $f$ is $t$-periodic with $t<1$, then $f$ is not well defined on $\mathbf{T}^n$, thus we can not obtain its frequency components.
-We need to introduce the matched fractional torus to study such kind of signal (or function). \begin{definition} Let $\a\in \mathbb{R}$, $\a\neq \pi \mathbf{Z}$.
+With the development of signal processing, the Fourier transform has revealed limitations in its ability to handle non-stationary signals.
+To address this challenge, the fractional Fourier transform (FRFT) was introduced.
+In this situation, the fractional Fourier transform was proposed to overcome this problem.
+Additionally, when a signal $f$ exhibits $t$-periodicity with $t<1$, it is not well-defined on $\mathbf{T}^n$.
+In such cases, we can not obtain its frequency components.
+Therefore, we need to introduce the matched fractional torus to study such a kind of signal (or function). \begin{definition} Let $\a\in \mathbb{R}$, $\a\neq \pi \mathbf{Z}$.
 The fractional torus of order $\a$, denoted by $\mathbf{T}^n_\a$, is the cube $[0,|\sin\a|]^n$ with opposite sides identified. \end{definition} Note that $\mathbf{T}^n_\a=\mathbf{T}^n$ for $\a=\pi/2+2\pi\mathbf{Z}$, see Figure \ref{fig:1.1} (a) for two-dimensional torus.
 The graphs of fractional torus $\mathbf{T}^2_\a$ for $\a=\pi/2, \pi/3, \pi/6$ are shown in Figure \ref{fig:1.1} (b).
 Functions on $\mathbf{T}^n_\a$ are functions $f$ on $\rn$ that satisfy $f(x+|\sin\a|m)= f(x)$ for any $x\in \rn$ and $m\in \mathbf{Z}^n$.
 Such functions are called $|\sin\a|$-periodic in every coordinate for fixed $\a$.